dispersionlab/gitshow9/reflections.md

 Adjusting the spring reverbs does something interesting.
 When changing them from entirely the 'wet' signal to a 50/50 split, the noise actually becomes more intense.
 Likely because the signal going into the downsampling module is getting a more 'full' bandwidth that it is crushing down.

 Something interesting is that there is no stereo aspect to this patch, it is all coming from a single channel.
 This is something I'd like to change, as it seems like this would benefit from having some stereo separation added to it.

+More odd is that the recording was only  pulling from the first two channels of the mixer, leaving up to half the piece being unrecorded in the documentation.
+This may have been an oversight, as it isn't mentioned in the documentation, but regardless it is interesting sonically.